 Junior History & Geography

-The junior history curriculum will use as their main text The Story of Civilization by Phillip Campbell published by TAN Books.
+For the 2019-2020 academic year, the junior history curriculum will use as its main text The Story of the World Volume 4: The Modern Age by Susan Wise Bauer.
 Map work and geography will be included with each unit.
 As well, Canadian history will be studied at various points where it naturally fits into the chronology of the main text.
-This class will also include the reading of historical fiction that corresponds to the time period being studied.

 Intermediate History & Geography

-The intermediate history curriculum will use the text All Ye Lands: Origins of World Culture produced by the Catholic Textbook Project.
-All Ye Lands will be studied over a four year cycle allowing for an intentional deep reading of the text and time to truly absorb its contents.
-It will also allow for the reading and discussion of excellent historical fiction as well as the opportunity for first investigations into primary sources.
-All Ye Lands ends in the mid 1800s.
-At that point Canadian history will be the focus of the class.
-Map work and geography will be included with each unit.
+In many ways the intermediate history curriculum will resemble the junior history curriculum, but will use as its main text All Ye Lands: Origins of World Culture produced by the Catholic Textbook Project.
+All Ye Lands will be studied over a four-year cycle, allowing for an intentional deep reading of the text and time to truly absorb its contents.
+Intermediate students will also spend considerable time studying primary sources selected by the tutors of Holy House: speeches, letters, diary entires, and various other documents.

 Junior & Intermediate Science